mitranim/gax/readme.md

 ## Performance

-For mostly-static templates, Gax loses to `html/template` but remains more than fast enough.
-For anything dynamic, Gax seems to perform several times better.
-The more complicated a template is, the better it gets.
+Gax easily beats `text/template` and `html/template`.
+The more dynamic a template is, the better it gets.

+In the static benchmark, Gax renders the markup just once into a global variable, benchmarking the writing performance of `bytes.Buffer` for "fairness" with templating.
+This is recommended for all completely static markup.

-The benchmark in `gax_bench_test.go` is _intentionally naive_, avoiding some Gax optimizations in order to mimic actual user code.
+The dynamic benchmark is intentionally naive, avoiding some Gax optimizations such as static prerender, to mimic simple user code.

 ```sh
 go test -bench . -benchmem